Bertha Thalheimer: After the war

 After she was liberated by the Soviet army in May 1945, Bertha Thalheimer immediately returned to Stuttgart and rejoined the no-longer outlawed Communist Party.
 What remained of Germany was now divided into four military occupation zones.
 Stuttgart was administered as part of the American zone.
 Bertha tried to arrange a job and a return from exile for her brother.
-Unfortunately, however, with cold war tensions rising rapidly as the Soviet Union consolidated its hold on central Europe, the military authorities were not willing to import a high-profile communist intellectual into Germany's US occupation zone, and when August Thalheimer died in September 1948 it was still as a German exile, still in Cuba.
+However, with Cold War tensions rising rapidly as the Soviet Union consolidated its hold on central Europe, the military authorities were not willing to import a high-profile communist intellectual into Germany's US occupation zone, and when August Thalheimer died in September 1948 it was still as a German exile, still in Cuba.
 His widow, Bertha's sister in law Cläre, now left Cuba with her son: her destination was not Germany, however, but Australia, where she settled in Wandiligong and made a new life for herself as a teacher.

 A series of troubling events in the Soviet occupation zone between 1945 and 1948 gave rise to suspicions that the Communist Party of Germany was in danger of becoming a tool of Soviet foreign policy, and while levels of support for its successor in the Soviet zone are hard to determine objectively, in the American, British and French occupation zones, declining levels of support suggest widespread disenchantment with it.
 Disappointed, Bertha Thalheimer left the Communist Party (again) in 1948.
 She joined the new Gruppe Arbeiterpolitik organisation which was in many respects a survivors' revived version of the old KPO.
 The group took its world political outlook largely from the writings of the format KPO policy man, Bertha's brother, August Thalheimer who was dying in Cuba during this time.
 Within the trades union movement of the zones which became, after May 1949, the German Federal Republic (West Germany), the group promoted a robustly anti-Stalinist version of socialism.
 From 1952 Bertha Thalheimer took responsibility for Arbeiterpolitik's newspaper.

 However, Thalheimer's health had been permanently damaged by the rigours of life at the Theresienstadt concentration camp.
 On 23 April 1959 Bertha Schöttle-Thalheimer died in Stuttgart.
 The street Bertha-Thalheimer-Weg in Stuttgart is named after her.